alexpaul/SwiftUI/zwift-event.md

 import SwiftUI

 struct ContentView: View {
+    private let eventDescription =
+    """
-    private let eventDescription = "This is no leisure tour: be ready to work as you climb over 2000 meters in just under 90 kilometers!
+    This is no leisure tour: be ready to work as you climb over 2000 meters in just under 90 kilometers!
 And be warned: hitting the Alpe after working your way over the previous climbs proves to be both a mental and physical challenge.
+Prepare yourself!

+    Elevation: 6927 Feet

-Prepare yourself!\n\nDuration: Approximately 4 Hours"
+    Duration: Approximately 4 Hours
+    """

     var body: some View {
         ScrollView {